FAQs: Application Materials

-May I apply before I take the LSAT?
+May I apply before I take a standardized test?

 Yes.
-We will process your application and mark your file incomplete until we receive your LSAT score.
-If you already have an LSAT score on file and indicate on your application that you are retaking the LSAT, we will wait until that score is released before marking your application complete unless you email firstname.lastname@example.org and request the file be completed without the upcoming score.
+We will process your application and mark your file incomplete until we receive your standardized test score.
+If you already have a standardized test score on file and indicate on your application that you are retaking the test, we will wait until that score is released before marking your application complete unless you email firstname.lastname@example.org and request the file be completed without the upcoming score.

 Do you grant fee waivers?

 If you have received a fee waiver from LSAC, we will automatically waive the application fee.
 LSAC has its own process for granting fee waivers so please review LSAC's website to see if you are eligible for its fee waiver.
 In addition, we will waive the application fee for the following individuals: (1) Teach for America participants and alumni (service completed within the last five years) applying as a 1L, (2) those currently serving active duty in the U.S. military, U.S. military veterans, and members of the U.S. Reserves and National Guard, (3) undergraduate students currently enrolled at the University of Chicago, (4) Peace Corps participants and alumni providing documentation confirming completion of the 27-month commitment (service completed within the last five years), and (5) AmeriCorps participants and alumni who provide a statement confirming at least a 10-month commitment (service completed within the last five years).
 The Law School may also send out fee waivers based upon data from the Candidate Referral Service (CRS) and in conjunction with various recruiting events.
 The Law School is unable to consider individual requests for fee waivers at this time.